 Profiti Ilias Monastery

 You can drive all the way up to the top where you will find many parking spots.
-The monastery is completely free to visit, it has a bell tower and it surrounded by four other churches and chapels.
+The monastery is completely free to visit.

 Perissa Black Sand Beach